-Treatment for the disorder follows the established standards in multiple sclerosis and includes corticosteroids, beta-interferon or immunosuppressive therapy, and symptomatic treatment.
+Treatment generally follows the established standards in multiple sclerosis and may include corticosteroids, beta-interferon or immunosuppressive therapy, and symptomatic treatment.

 Schilder's disease is not the same as Addison-Schilder disease, a form of adrenoleukodystrophy (a genetic disorder that involves damage to myelin).